murex/mikado-testbuilders-kata/docs/4_Mikado_Method_to_the_Rescue.md

 >
 > How do you plan to use what you’ve learned?

-2- Have this workshop fulfilled your expectations?
+2- Has this workshop fulfilled your expectations?
-> Go back to the note you wrote at the beginning of the workshop
+> Go back to the notes you wrote at the beginning of the workshop

-3- Read it to your pair, and discuss
+3- Read them to your pair, and discuss

 4- If you want, volunteer to share it with everyone